Skip to content Skip to footer navigation

 In 2010 Fantastic Furniture was pulled up by the ACCC for "misleading or deceptive conduct" promoting its 'Eurohide' and 'Pellisima' couches as "the luxury of leather for less".

 However, the couches were upholstered in 'bonded leather'.
-Bonded leather is made from a mish mash of plastics and bits of leather glued together.
+Bonded leather is made from a mishmash of plastics and bits of leather glued together.
 The actual leather content in bonded leather was approximately 10%.

-Furniture retailer Dare Gallery was also found to have engaged in "false, misleading or deceptive conduct" by representing furniture as being 'bonded leather' on their website, where users navigated to this description by clicking on the hyperlinks 'See all leather sofas' or 'See all leather sofa suites'.
+Furniture retailer Dare Gallery was also found to have engaged in "false, misleading or deceptive conduct" by representing furniture as being 'bonded leather' on its website, where users navigated to this description by clicking on the hyperlinks 'See all leather sofas' or 'See all leather sofa suites'.

 Graeme Samuel, ACCC chairman at the time, said consumers seek out and often pay a premium for leather goods.
 "The ACCC will not tolerate traders in the furniture or any other industry misrepresenting predominantly synthetic materials as leather.
-If a trader chooses to use terms like 'leather' or 'hide' to describe goods that are only partially leather then they should also clearly disclose the fact it is not wholly leather to avoid consumer confusion."
+If a trader chooses to use terms like 'leather' or 'hide' to describe goods that are only partially leather, then they should also clearly disclose the fact it is not wholly leather to avoid consumer confusion."

 Leather couches that peel and sweat

-CHOICE member Vicki recently contacted us because the leather couches she had bought for almost $2000 began to peel and flake after about five years of use.
-She says the material covering the armrests and back fabric looked and felt different to the seats and back cushions.
 When she complained to the retailer, she was offered another couch at cost price.
 After speaking to CHOICE Help, she was given a full refund.
 Vicki was told that while the original couch was actually all leather (and not part vinyl as she suspected), different types of leather of varying quality had been used all over the couch.

-Another CHOICE member, Robert (not his real name), has been in battle with a well-known retailer after the 'genuine leather' couch he bought started peeling after just six months.
+Another CHOICE member, Robert (not his real name), was in battle with a well-known retailer after the 'genuine leather' couch he bought started peeling after just six months.
 He lodged a warranty claim, but after an assessment, he was told that the problem wasn't covered by warranty because the couch had suffered from a build-up of sweat and excess body oils.
-He says he wiped down the couch weekly and in no way treated it differently to his other leather couch, which is in perfect condition despite being eight years old.
-Robert is still awaiting a repair on the newer couch and still has questions around what it's actually made of.

 According to Paul Simmons, genuine leather kept under reasonable circumstances shouldn't peel.
 "A corrected grain or genuine leather couch should not peel in most circumstances and definitely not in that [six-month] time frame.
 It could only possibly happen if the tanning process was extremely poor or it's not leather."